Mirza Halvadžić

-Mirza Halvadžić (born 15 February 1996) is a Swedish professional footballer of Bosnian descent who plays as an attacking midfielder for Lunds BK.
+Mirza Halvadžić (born 15 February 1996) is a Swedish professional footballer of Bosnian descent who plays as an attacking midfielder for BK Olympic.

 International career

 Halvadžić has represented the bronze-winning Sweden U17 national team in the 2013 FIFA U-17 World Cup.
 In total, he played 31 matches for the U17 team and scored four goals.
 He has played eight matches and scored three goals for the Sweden U19 national team.